vuejs/v2.vuejs.org/src/guide/components.md

 The proper answer to these use cases are:

-1. Define a local data property that uses the prop's initial value as its initial value;
+1. Define a local data property (e.g. inside `created` lifecycle hook) that uses the prop's initial value as its initial value;

 2. Define a computed property that is computed from the prop's value.